sjentsch/lsjDocs/Ch06/Ch06_DataHandling_7.rst

-three different conditions: a ``no drug`` condition, in which they are not under the influence of either caffeine or alcohol, a ``caffeine`` condition, in which they are under the inflence of caffeine, and an ``alcohol`` condition, in which... well, you can probably guess.
+three different conditions: a ``no drug`` condition, in which they are not under the influence of either caffeine or alcohol, a ``caffeine`` condition, in which they are under the inflence of caffeine, and an ``alcohol`` condition, in which… well, you can probably guess.
 Ideally, I suppose, there would be a fourth condition in which both drugs are administered, but for the sake of simplicity let us ignore that.
 The |drugs|_ data set in :numref:`fig-jtransform-long` gives you a sense of what kind of data you might observe in an experiment like this.